Programming641/computer_vision_algorithm3/README.md

 **Troublesome matches are solvable**

-In above example, the pair "39693 and 26155",the pair "40283 and 17533" are troublesome.
-The data below shows that only match count is 6 and there is only one match in it.
+In one example, the pair "39693 and 26155",the pair "40283 and 17533" were troublesome.
+The data below showed that only match count is 6 and there is only one match in it.
 I checked all troublesome matches and they are all solvable.

 ![39693](https://user-images.githubusercontent.com/56218301/143502955-204676b8-32ba-4b45-9f6c-de08e8f8fa32.png)